Dead (musician): Self-harm and suicide

-In time, Dead's social situation and his fascination with death caused his mental state to worsen greatly.
-He would casually cut himself while in the presence of his friends, who would have to subdue him and patch him up.
+In time, Dead's social situation and his fixation on death caused his mental state to worsen greatly.
+He would casually cut himself while in the presence of his friends, who would have to subdue him and treat his wounds.
 Although this upset many of his friends, Euronymous grew fascinated with Dead's suicidal ideologies because he felt extreme negativity fit Mayhem's image—and according to them, he encouraged Dead to kill himself.
 Manheim said: "I don't know if Øystein did it out of pure evil or if he was just fooling around."

 By 1991, Dead, Euronymous and Hellhammer were living in a house in the woods near Kråkstad, which was used as a place for the band to rehearse.
 According to Hellhammer, Dead spent much of his time writing letters and drawing.
-He "just sat in his room and became more and more depressed".
-Mayhem bassist Necrobutcher said that, after living together for a while, Dead and Euronymous "got on each other's nerves a lot".
+He "just sat in his room and became more and more depressed."
+Necrobutcher said that, after living together for a while, Dead and Euronymous "got on each other's nerves a lot."
 Hellhammer recalls an anecdote where Dead once retreated outside to sleep in the woods because Euronymous was playing synth music that Dead hated.
 Euronymous followed and began shooting into the air with a shotgun to further antagonize him.
 Varg Vikernes of Burzum claims that Dead once stabbed Euronymous with a knife during an altercation.
 Vikernes also claims to have sent Mayhem ammunition, including shotgun shells, as a Christmas gift, although he claimed those were not the shells Dead used to kill himself, and that he instead saved a "special shell" particularly to be used for his suicide.

-On 8 April 1991, while left alone in the house, Dead used a hunting knife to slit his wrists and throat, and afterward, shot himself in the forehead with a shotgun.
-He left a brief suicide note which started with the line "Excuse the blood...".
+On 8 April 1991, while left alone in the house, Dead used a kitchen knife to slit his wrists and throat and, afterward, shot himself in the forehead with a shotgun.
+He left a brief suicide note which started with the line, "Excuse the blood...".
 His body was found by Euronymous, who had to climb through an open window as the doors were locked and there were no other keys to the house.
-Instead of calling the police immediately, he visited a nearby shop to purchase a disposable camera with which he photographed the body; after re-arranging some items for his pictures, he proceeded to call emergency services.
+Instead of calling the police immediately, Euronymous hitchhiked to a nearby shop to purchase a disposable camera with which he photographed the body; after re-arranging some items for his pictures, he proceeded to call emergency services.

 Dead's suicide caused a rift between Euronymous and some of his friends, who were disgusted by his attitude towards Dead before the suicide, and his behavior about Dead's death afterwards.
 Necrobutcher ended his friendship with Euronymous and left Mayhem.
 Manheim later speculated that Euronymous had willfully left Dead alone in the house so that he would have a chance to kill himself.
 Dead's suicide was said to cause "a change in mentality" in the black metal scene and was the first in a string of infamous events carried out by its members.